Puff Pastry Vegetable Tart Recipe

 - Repair the folds by pressing them back together.

-- Stack the sheets so they overlap slightly–approximately 1-2 inches.
+- Stack the sheets so they overlap slightly–approximately 1 to 2 inches.

-- Roll the puff pastry out to create a piece that is 1-2 inches larger than the 15 x 10-inch rimmed baking sheet, using the baking sheet as a guide.
+- Roll the puff pastry out to create a piece 1 to 2 inches larger than the 15 x 10-inch rimmed baking sheet, using the baking sheet as a guide.

 - Carefully transfer the rolled-out puff pastry dough to the prepared baking sheet.